spardim/ex1/README.md

 2. 25/07/2024 - Second day of work. full work day.
 Part2.
 Creating the FastAPI interface, deploy script and struggling with the streaming problem.
 3. 26/07/2024 - Third day of work. full work day.
 Trying more on the streaming problem, cleanups and uploading to github.

+Roughly, trying to solve the streaming issue is responsible for around 40% of the work efffort done.
+This is still not solved.
+See Streaming below.

 ## Known Issues

 1. When using deploy.py, if a required packageis missing the script will try to install it but even if it succeeds, you'll need to re-run deploy.py for the changes to take effect.
 I've searched several solutions for this, one of them is coded in utils.install_and_import() but non really worked.